mk-fg/acme-cert-tool/README.rst

   with RSA also supported as a fallback option where still necessary (e.g. certs for old clients that can't do ECC).

-- Can issue multiple certificate for diff key types in one command.
+- Can issue multiple certificates for diff key types in one command.

 - Single python3 script implementation,
   only dependent on `cryptography.io <https://cryptography.io/>`_ module.